Mark L. Donald

 Mark L. Donald (born 1967) is a retired United States Navy SEAL, hospital corpsman, and physician assistant who served in the United States Navy.
 Donald is one of the few American warriors to have earned three high-level combat valor medals for displaying the highest levels of battlefield heroism on more than one occasion.
-Donald, a recipient of the Navy Cross and Silver Star awards in support of Operation Enduring Freedom during the fall of 2003 and the Bronze Star with V device denoting combat heroism for Operation Iraqi Freedom during the spring of 2003, is one of the most decorated heroes of the War on Terror.
+Donald, a recipient of the Navy Cross and Silver Star awards in support of Operation Enduring Freedom during the fall of 2003 and the Bronze Star with V device denoting combat heroism for Operation Iraqi Freedom during the spring of 2003, is one of the most decorated heroes of the war on terror.

 Career

 Donald a 1985 Del Norte High School (New Mexico) graduate, enlisted in the United States Marine Corps at the age 17.
 He graduated from Marine Corps Recruit Depot San Diego before completing Amphibious Reconnaissance School, Army Airborne and Navy SCUBA School.
 Donald was interested in medicine and after learning the Marines did not have medical training, transferred into the Navy to study medicine and become a Navy SEAL corpsman.
 Donald received orders to Basic Underwater Demolition/SEAL training (BUD/S) at Naval Amphibious Base Coronado.
-Donald graduated BUD/S in 1987.
-Following advanced SEAL Tactical Training (STT) and completion of six month probationary period, he received the NEC 5326 as a Combatant Swimmer (SEAL), entitled to wear the Special Warfare insignia.
+After months of training, Donald graduated with BUD/S class 159 in 1989 and received his first operational assignment to SEAL TEAM TWO at Naval Amphibious Base Little Creek, Va.
+Following advanced SEAL operator training and completion of six month probationary period, he received the NEC 5326 as a Combatant Swimmer (SEAL), entitled to wear the Special Warfare insignia.
 In 1996 he was selected for the Intra-service Physician Assistant Program.
-Donald graduated in 1999 from the University of Nebraska with a Bachelor of Science and a commission as a Medical Service Corps Officer.
-He earned a master's degree in physician assistant studies from the University of Nebraska.
+Donald graduated in 1999 from the University of Nebraska–Lincoln with a Bachelor of Science and a commission as a Medical Service Corps Officer.
+He earned a master's degree in physician assistant studies from the University of Nebraska–Lincoln.

 In 2003, Donald's convoy came under attack.
 During the attack, Donald returned fire, attended the wounded, arranged for medical evacuations, and took command of a disorganized Afghan army squad he ordered to break the ambush.
 He continued to provide emergency medical treatment until medical evacuations were completed.
 Donald was awarded the Navy Cross and Silver Star for his heroic actions in 2003.
 His military decorations also include the Bronze Star with "V" for combat heroism, the Purple Heart, the Honduran Medal of Merit and various other personal, unit and campaign awards.

 Donald wrote about his experience as a combat medic and his struggles with posttraumatic stress disorder in Battle Ready: Memoir of a SEAL Warrior.
 He is President of JIC Global, a Virginia-based consulting firm specializing in global health, workforce development and cross-cultural outreach strategies.